 feature-image

 In a new episode on Josh Pate’s College Football Show on July 6, Josh Pate didn’t hesitate to display his confidence in Matt Campbell’s program.
 “There is not a bone in my body that’s about to publicly state that Iowa State will be worse than that this year,” he said.
 “I’m team Rocco Becht all day.
-Quarterback still there.
-Head coach still there.
-Offensive coordinator, defensive coordinator still there.
+Quarterback, still there.
+Head coach, still there.
+Offensive coordinator, defensive coordinator, still there.
 Top third of the country in returning production.
 All good projections for 2025.

-This season, Iowa State returns 14 starters with nine of them on offense.
+This season, Iowa State returns 14 starters, with nine of them on offense.
 That includes third-year starting QB Rocco Becht, who’s one of the most prolific passers in school history.
 He’s got 6,690 yards and 48 TDs on his resume.
-More importantly, he’s got his OC Taylor Mouser and DC Jon Heacock, back for another run.
+More importantly, he’s got his OC Taylor Mouser and DC Jon Heacock back for another run.
 And continuity is how you build empires in college football.
 Other returning offensive players include RB Carson Hansen, TE Gabe Burkle, LT James Neal, and RT Tyler Miller, among others.

 ADVERTISEMENT

 Rocco Becht may need a few games to click with new wideouts who are replacing Jaylin Noel and Jayden Higgins.
-Matt Campbell added key pieces in ECU’s transfer Chase Sowell and UCF transfer Xavier Townsend.
-At TE, there’s Benjamin Brahmer and Cooper Alexander alongside Burkle.
+Matt Campbell added key pieces in ECU’s transfer, Chase Sowell, and UCF transfer Xavier Townsend.
+At TE, there are Benjamin Brahmer and Cooper Alexander alongside Burkle.
 Iowa State also has one of the most underrated RB duos in Abu Sama III and Hansen.
-In addition to this optimism, there’s another key catalyst.

 ADVERTISEMENT